 "Marriages and births were exciting events along the Oregon Trail.
 In the beginning, there were few unmarried women of a marriageable age who accompanied the wagons West - - most women were wives traveling with their husbands.
 Later, however, some spirited young, single women began to join the trek out of a sense of adventure and desire to see the new land.
 Romances bloomed.
 Marriages followed.
 And soon, new frontier families graced the land."

-"In the early 1800s, some frontier scouts described the high desert area of the Oregon Trail as "unsuitable for human habitation."
+"In the early 1800's, some frontier scouts described the high desert area of the Oregon Trail as "unsuitable for human habitation."
 However, settlers soon found that wheat, alfalfa, and other hay could be successfully grown despite less rainfall than further West.
 And later, aided by irrigation, high desert hay became a primary crop.
-In more modern times, great numbers of Oregon's cattle are still fed by hayfields and pastures near the original Oregon Trail."
+In more modern times, great numbers of Oregon's cattle are still fed by hayfields and pastures along the original Oregon Trail."

 "Logging became increasingly important as areas were opened by the Oregon Trail.
 Among early timber harvesters, the use of "springboards" was fairly common.
 They were narrow, wooden planks with an iron toe which could be inserted into tree trunks to avoid sap and resin which collected near the base.
 More than a few loggers became so adept working from their precarious perches, they could spend most of an entire day up there, and some were even known to "catch forty winks" from time to time far above the forest floor."

-"The Pioneers along the Oregon Trail were remarkably resilient.
-Day after day, and mile after mile, they relentlessly worked their way West.
-Pausing only as exhaustion required, they courageously arose and pressed on to overcome all obstacles and settle the vast new lands.
-And, in a relatively brief period of time, by February 14, 1859, the Pioneer's unquestioned courage, character, and unconquerable spirit was officially rewarded as Oregon was welcomed into the union as the Nation's 32nd state."
+"Pioneers along the Oregon Trail were remarkably resilient.
+With only the rare moment's rest, they tirelessly pushed fully loaded large-wheeled wagons through unknown, unforgiving lands, over mountains, down steep ravines, and across wild rivers to reach their new homes more than 2000 miles away.
+And, in a relatively brief period of time, by February 14, 1859, the Pioneer's unquestioned courage, character, and unconquerable spirit was officially rewarded as Oregon was welcomed into the union as the Nation's 33rd state."

 Copyright © 2022 Dave Dittman Art • Protected by the Federal Copyright Act of 1976 and the Federal Visual Rights Act of 1991.
 Purchase of a copyrighted artwork does not transfer the copyright.
 The copyright to produce derivative work based on the copyrighted image and distribute copies is retained by the Artist.